skrisshnaswamy/mnemosyne/math -> machine/PID Controller.md

 $$
 so $D = K_d \frac{de(t)}{dt}$

+So,
+1. The **Proportional** part reacts to the **current** error.
+It's the primary engine of the controller.
+2. The **Integral** part corrects for **past** errors, ensuring the system eventually hits the target precisely.
+3. The **Derivative** part anticipates **future** errors based on the current rate of change, making the response smoother and more stable.

 $$
 adjustment = (some\_number * current\_error) + (another\_number * sum\_of\_all\_past\_errors) + (some\_new\_number * rate\_of\_change\_of\_error)
 $$
 $PID = K_p.e(t) + K_i \int_{0}^{t} e(\tau)d\tau + K_d \frac{de(t)}{dt}$

+Essentially, we use the *cumulative past errors* to speed up (or to add) and we use the *rate of change of the error* (current vs the past) to stabilise (it's job is to oppose the _rate of change_ of the error) and the current error point estimate to simply figure out how much to add or subtract to hit the target.

+---
+# ⁉️
+But what if our sensors are noisy? and we don't have perfect information about our speed or position?
+What if the very "state" of our system is uncertain?
+If you can't tell the difference between a real change and a noisy sensor reading, you'll be constantly misled.
+This leads to the next big breakthrough: the **[[Kalman Filter]]**.